kernvalley/events.kernvalley.us/_events/2023/2023-07-01-stars-and-stripes-independence-day-celebration.md

 image: https://i.imgur.com/YFDirLX.jpg
 imgur: https://i.imgur.com/YFDirLX.jpg
 pinned: true
-description: 'Join us at approx. 9:30 PM (depending on conditions) on the 1st of July for our Stars and Stripes Independence Day Celebration'
+description: Join the Stars and Stripes Independence Day Celebration in Lake Isabella, CA, on July 1st.
+Experience a breathtaking fireworks display at Engineer Point near the Auxiliary Dam.
+Please note that fireworks are prohibited in Sequoia National Forest, and fire restrictions apply.
+Come together with the Kern River Valley community to honor the nation's independence while respecting safety measures and enjoying a memorable evening of unity and patriotism.
 tags:
   - fireworks
   - 4th of july